birds-swim/DEBSEC/README.md

 # Special Thanks
 Many thanks to these fine folks and their projects for creating amazing software for the Linux Community.
 Yours Truly included!
 -->list software projects here
+-->list cool folks here
+Shout out to the cool folks over at the CalyxOS Off-topic Matrix Chat.
+They helped me name this project.
+Tyvm!